Seattle Garden Guide 🌱

 - • Plan your garden—order seeds from Territorial Seed Co (Cottage Grove, OR) or Uprising Seeds (Bellingham, WA)

-- • Prune dormant fruit trees and roses
+- • Prune dormant fruit trees and roses on dry days

 - • Start onion seeds indoors under grow lights

-- • Clean and sharpen tools
+- • Clean and sharpen tools—oil wooden handles

 🌱 February